 Radiant Heating

 Happy New Year from Kinship!
 Here’s our latest collection focused on radiant heating, creating the perfect toasty environment for residential, industrial and commercial spaces.
+We’ve got you covered on radiant heat panels, radiant tube heaters, baseboard heaters and cove heaters.

 Radiant Heat Panels

-Ceiling-mounted radiant heat panels from REH have two panel sizes.
+Wall-mounted radiant heat panels from

 Radiant Tube Heaters

-L-Shaped radiant tube heater.
+L-Shaped radiant tube heater.U-shaped radiant tube heater.

-Unit drop rods dragged to soffit level using Revit grippies and locked.
+Unit drop rods dragged to soffit level using Revit grippies and locked.Drop rod ends now move with the soffit level.

 Cove Heaters

-Wall-mounted cove heater from King.
+Wall-mounted cove heater from King.Various lengths and heat capacities.

 Baseboard Heaters

-Wall-mounted baseboard heater from Cadet.
+Wall mounted baseboard heater from Cadet.

 Come in a series of lengths defined by heat capacity.

-The wall-mounted baseboard heater from King comes in two finishes - white and almond.
+Wall-mounted baseboard heater from King comes in two finishes - white and almond.

 Get the Collection